 In July 1968 a weekly 2 day schedule was introduced with flights calling in at Saigon, Vung Tau and Qui Nhon in the one day with overnight stays at Saigon or Vung Tau.
 (Ref: 41 Squadron Unit Histories 1967-1969 Archives NZ).
 I flew on this weekly schedule in August and September 1968 and stayed overnight in Vung Tau in accommodation provided by the Australian Forces that were there.
 I also recall being a part of 41 Squadron's efforts in the complete V Company RNZIR changeover of NZ Army personnel through Vung Tau in May 1968.
 This was the arrival of V3 RNZIR on 13 - 15 May 1968.
 41 Squadron flew 9 flights into Vung Tau in those three days and positioned technical personnel at Vung Tau for the duration to facilitate rapid turn rounds (Ref: 41 Squadron Unit Histories May 1968 - NZ Archives).

 In addition to the Air Crew, almost all 'away' flights included supernumerary crew members.
 These were generally ground crew who were airframe and engine fitters (like me), although other trades were included from time to time.
 These supernumerary crew members were technical tradespeople and provided essential services for the aircraft on route and assisted with the handling of freight and supplies.
 Unfortunately, supernumerary crew were seldom recorded in the Squadron's Flight Authorisation Books (AUT Books) or in any of the Air Crew Log Books on the sorties they flew in and around Vietnam.
-This has made it very difficult and somewhat unfair for many ground crew to receive recognition and acknowledgement for their service, either in terms of medallic recognition or in achieving Veteran status.
+This has made it very difficult and somewhat unfair for many ground crew to receive recognition and acknowledgement for their service in Vietnam, either in terms of medallic recognition or in achieving Veteran status.